Surfing in the Maldives

 Five Islands or Gani Point

 Another right-hander, protected from the south-south west winds.
-A hollow wave that that breaks hard on shallow inside reef and so it’s better surfed at mid-high tide.
+A hollow wave that breaks hard on a shallow inside reef and so it’s better surfed at mid-high tide.
 This is maybe the wave that handles the biggest swells at all tides.

 Right next to Two Ways, there’s this very consistent left hander, working on any swell size.
 This wave can be surfed at every tide and handles different wind directions but best conditions occur when it’s small size, low tide and E winds.
-Beautiful long wave with two sections: take-off on hollow wall and some little nice tubes at the inside section.
+Beautiful long wave with two sections: take-off on a hollow wall and some little nice tubes at the inside section.

 Tiger Stripes or Rockets